 DSO POC – This user is the main point of contact from each development team for any related DSO matters.
 As described above, DSO POC may have multiple roles in a team such as the lead developer or developer.
 DSO POC can do the peer review and ensure DSO guidelines are followed before merging changes to the development branch.

-Admin – This user is part of the FormBot DevSecOps team.
+Admin – This user is part of the Form Scriber DevSecOps team.
 The admin selects, configures, installs, manages, and maintains all the various components of the CI/CD infrastructure appropriate for the development requirements.
 The admin user has the highest privileges in regards to maintenance of the pipeline, but is not considered the owner(s) of the content for which the project enables delivery.

 End user – The end user does not have access to the instances used by team members during development, but has full access to the final product delivered and license to implement it or their own versions of it however they see fit.
 Access to the content would be through the GitHub repository.